qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 .. tip:: **Layer Colors**

    When you add a layer to the map, it is assigned a random color.
 When adding more than one layer at a time, different colors are assigned to each layer.

 Once loaded, you can zoom around the shapefile using the map navigation tools.
-To change the style of a layer, open the :guilabel:`Layer Properties` dialog by double clicking on the layer name or by right-clicking on the name in the legend and choosing :menuselection:`Properties` from the popup menu.
+To change the style of a layer, open the :guilabel:`Layer Properties` dialog by double clicking on the layer name or by right-clicking on the name in the legend and choosing :menuselection:`Properties` from the context menu.
 See Section :ref:`vector_style_menu` for more information on setting symbology of vector layers.

 .. _tip_load_from_external_drive_OSX: